kurniapangastutii/sport-footwear-analysis/README.md

 ## 🎯 Business Problems

-The company is experiencing **inconsistent sales performance**, and it is unclear which factors are driving or limiting revenue growth.
+The company is experiencing **inconsistent sales performance**, with limited visibility into the factors that are either driving or hindering revenue growth.

-Key questions include:
-- What is causing fluctuations in revenue trends?
+To address this challenge, several key questions need to be explored:

-- Which brands contribute the most to overall performance?
+Which brands contribute the most to overall performance?
-- Do discounts effectively increase sales volume?
+Are discounts truly effective in increasing sales volume?
-- Which sales channels and markets should be prioritized?
+Which sales channels and markets offer the greatest growth potential and should be prioritized?

-Without clear insights, the company may struggle to optimize its strategy and achieve sustainable growth.
+Without clear and actionable insights, the company risks making suboptimal decisions, making it difficult to refine its strategy and achieve sustainable long-term growth.

 ---